-Lac Wégnia (13°18'00"N, 08°07'46"W) is located in south-west Mali, approximately 75 km north of Bamakao (Figure 1), in the watershed of the Senegal River and more specifically in the watershed of the Baoulé River, the main tributary of Bakoy
+Lac Wégnia (13°18'00"N, 08°07'46"W) is located in south-west Mali, approximately 75 km north of Bamakao (Figure 1), in the watershed of the Senegal River and more specifically in the watershed of the Baoulé River, the main tributary of Bakoy River.

-- 95 River.
 With an average annual rainfall of about 850 mm the lake is at the boundary between the Sahelian and the Sudanian eco-climate.
 The climate is characterized by convective heavy rainfalls during the wet season resulting from the West-African monsoon, and a long dry season.
 The rainy season is short, extending typically from late June to mid-September.
-The morphology of the surrounding region is characterized by the predominance of sandstone plateaus often covered with ferruginous crusts between 300 and 400 m altitude (de La Rocque and Renoullin, 2015). - In 2013 Lac Wégnia was designated as a RAMSAR site (Coulibaly et al., 2013) and is thus part of the RAMSAR list of wetlands of international importance.
+The morphology of the surrounding region is characterized by the predominance of sandstone plateaus often covered with ferruginous crusts between 300 and 400 m altitude (de La Rocque and Renoullin, 2015).

+In 2013 Lac Wégnia was designated as a RAMSAR site (Coulibaly et al., 2013) and is thus part of the RAMSAR list of wetlands of international importance.
 The entire RAMSAR site has an area of 3,900 ha and includes also several smaller lakes and ponds in the vicinity of Lac Wégnia (of which the largest is Lac Kononi, see Figure 1).
 The freshwater lakes and marshes of the Lac Wégnia RAMSAR site are unique in the region for their ecological characteristics and natural state (Coulibaly et al., 2013).
 Lac Wégnia plays an essential role in the natural control of floods.
-The seasonal water retention by the lake is important for the water and the antire summary dimension.
-About 12,000 membres design here the base drift are the base drift. - 105 for the wetlands and the entire surrounding area.
+The seasonal water retention by the lake is important for the wetlands and the entire surrounding area.
 About 12,000 people depend directly on the lake and its surroundings for food and for economic activities such as fishing, raising livestock and agriculture (DNEF/PAZU, 2018).

-Lac Wégnia has two main tributaries (Figure 1), one from the south (catchment area 742 km2) and one from the east (384 km2).
-The entire catchment area of the lake is about 1157 km2.
+Lac Wégnia has two main tributaries (Figure 1), one from the south (catchment area 742 km) and one from the east (384 km).
+The entire catchment area of the lake is about 1157 km.
 The lake drains at its northwestern end through a narrow gully, but outflow from the lake is only activated during the wet season.
-During the entire dry season the river bed of the outlet and of

-110 the tributaries are dry.
-Towards the end of the wet season the lake extends to an area of about 1500 ha, but then continuously decreases in size during the dry season.
-While at the beginning of the century the lake rarely decreased to areas of less than 200 ha, this is now common.
+During the entire dry season the river bed of the outlet and of the tributaries are dry.
+Towards the end of the wet season the lake extends to an area of about 150 ha, but then continuously decreases in size during the dry season.
+While at the beginning of the century the lake rarely decreased to areas of less than 20 ha, this is now common.
 In recent years the surface water area has decreased to less than 10 ha in late May and early June (de La Rocque and Renoullin, 2015).
 To safeguard the ecological balance, there is urgent need to understand the causes of recent water area trends and to assess the changes in lake water storage.